gears-php/gf-skeleton/README.md

 ===========

 This is a sample skeleton application built with Gears PHP framework.
 Use it as a basis for starting your own great projects.
-The main app principles are explained at below topics.
+The main app creation principles are explained at below topics.

-### 0. Recommended structure
+### 0. Project structure

 ### 1. The minimal configuration